oslabs-beta/NextView/README.md

 - Top 5 slowest pages
 - Average duration of operations by span kind (in milliseconds) over time

-The default time period for the overview data is the last 24 hours, and this can be modified in the date and time selector on the top right corner of the dashboard.
+By default, the overview data covers the last 24 hours.
+You can modify the time period using the date and time selector located in the top right corner of the dashboard.

 ### User's App Page(s)

+<p>[Add image of App Page]</p>

-All of the pages in your application will be listed on the left hand sidebar.
-When you select a page, you can see server performance metrics for the individual page.
+On the left-hand sidebar, you will find a list of all the pages in your application.
+When selecting a specific page, you can view server performance metrics for that individual page.

+Metrics displayed for each page include:

 - Average page load duration (in milliseconds)
 - Total number of traces